Debora Price

 Research interests

-My research centres on finance over the life course, especially pensions and poverty, financing later life, financial services for an ageing society and household money.
+My research centres on finance over the life course, especially pensions and poverty, financing later life, financial services for an ageing society, cognition and money management in later life, and household money.
 I am particularly interested in the political economy of pensions, and how pensions and social security systems influence household and family relationships.

 Other research